opencog/opencog/opencog/nlp/aiml/README.md

 ... although, de-facto, that's what the end-result is: an AIML interpreter running in the AtomSpace.

-The current importer generates OpenPsi-compatible rules, so that the OpenPsi rule engine can process these.
-This should allow AIML to be intermixed with other chat systems, as well as non-verbal behaviors.
+The current importer generates OpenPsi rules, so that the selection and execution of the AIML rules is performed by OpenPsi (see the [OpenPsi directory](../../openpsi) for details.)
+This allows the AIML chat subsystem to be inter-operated together with other subsystems (for example, the on-verbal robot behavviors).
-This mixed-mode operation is in development.

 ## Running AIML in OpenCog
-AIML files need to be converted into Atomese, using the perl script provided in the `import` directory.
+AIML files need to be converted into Atomese, using the perl script provided in the [`import`](import) directory.
 This  can be done as:
 ```
 import/aiml2psi.pl --dir /where/the/aiml/files/are
 cp aiml-rules.scm /tmp